bio-nlp/MedQG/README.md

 - **Chat Engine name**: Update the `ENGINE` variable in `usmle.env` for using a different GPT model.

 - **Few-shot Examples**: Add or modify few-shot examples in `./data/prompt/usmle/` for different components.

+## Generated Data

+The generated USMLE questions (both GPT-4 and MCQG-SRefine) and their GPT-4 LLM-as-judge comparison preferences (for both kinds of question ordering) can be found in `./data/gpt4_eval_data`